If It's Over: Live performances

 Carey performed "If It's Over" on the 17th season of Saturday Night Live, alongside "Can't Let Go".
 During the performance, Carey appeared on stage wearing a black leather sports jacket, as well as matching black pants and boots.
 Walter Afanasieff played the piano, while Trey Lorenz, Patrique McMillan and Melonie Daniels provided the live background vocals.
 Additionally, five additional musicians were provided; Lew Delgado, baritone saxophone; Lenny Pickett, tenor saxophone; George Young, alto saxophone; Earl Gardner, trumpet; and Steve Turre, trombone.
 Additionally, Carey performed "If It's Over" at the 34th annual Grammy Awards, held on February 26, 1992.
 As the curtain was drawn, Carey walked on stage wearing a red and black evening gown, while sporting a golden-curly hairstyle.
 Behind a large red curtain held behind her, several back up singers were placed standing on a concealed elevated platform.
 On March 16, 1992, Carey performed the song live as part of a seven-piece set-list for MTV Unplugged.
 The show aired on MTV several times, and was eventually released as an EP titled, MTV Unplugged.

 Release

 Following the release of "I'll Be There" as the lead single from MTV Unplugged a month prior to the EP's public arrival, Carey's live version of "If It's Over" from MTV Unplugged was released as an airplay-only single in a few countries.
 It was released on CD and cassette as a commercial single in Australia on November 23, 1992.
+In Japan it was issued as a mini CD on December 21, 1992.
 Following its release, promotion for Carey's second studio effort Emotions was halted.